Research

 The development of American Sign Language–based analogical reasoning in signing deaf children

-Development of American Sign Language guidelines for K-12 academic assessments.
-Journal of deaf studies and deaf education
+Development of American Sign Language guidelines for K-12 academic assessments

 American Sign Language syntax and analogical reasoning skills are influenced by early acquisition and age of entry to signing schools for the deaf